allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # The task
 A MiniGrid-Empty-Random-5x5 task consists of a grid of dimensions 5x5 where an agent spawned at a random location and orientation has to navigate to the visitable bottom right corner cell of the grid by sequences of three possible actions (rotate left/right and move forward).
-A visualization of the environment for expert steps in a random MiniGrid-Empty-Random-5x5 task looks like
+A visualization of the environment with expert steps in a random MiniGrid-Empty-Random-5x5 task looks like

 ![MiniGridEmptyRandom5x5 task example](./minigrid_environment.png)